Luli Creative

 How Luli Creative came about

-When I was creating my own brand, it occurred to me that I’ve been branded since birth.
-Luli is my nickname, given to me as a child.
+When I was creating my own brand, it struck me that I’d been “branded” since birth.
+“Luli” is my childhood nickname.

-I wasn’t a big fan of my nickname as a kid but I warmed to it more the older I got so yes; this was the perfect brand for me and in 2016 Luli was re-born.
+Though I wasn’t a big fan of my nickname growing up, I warmed to it more as I got older.
+So, in 2016, Luli was reborn as the perfect brand name for me.

-I’m originally from Marlow, Bucks but am now extremely lucky to live in beautiful Wiltshire, working from my home office which overlooks the village duck pond.
+Originally from Marlow, Bucks, I now live in beautiful Wiltshire.
+I’m lucky to work from my home office overlooking the village duck pond.

 Address